 Security cameras come in several shapes, including:

 - Box Cameras

-These are the most common shapes you’ll see on the market.
-Bullet and dome cameras are the two most popular options.
-That said, video cameras have become ubiquitous in a relatively short time and you’re bound to find other shapes.
+These are the most common options on the market.
+Bullet and dome cameras are the two most popular shapes.
+That said, video cameras have become ubiquitous in a relatively short time and you’re bound to find other configurations.